 Fairness in the workplace is a vital part of a successful business or public body.
 It is supported by the law - the Equality Act 2017 - and also makes good business sense in running and developing an organisation.

-The aim of the Equality Act is to improve equal job opportunities and fairness for employees and job applicants.
-Organisations should have policies in place so these outcomes happen and, just as importantly, to prevent discrimination and MIRS can provide advice on this.
+The aim of the Equality Act is to improve equal job opportunities and fairness for individuals and job applicants.
+Organisations should have policies in place so these outcomes happen and, just as importantly, to prevent discrimination.
+MIRS can provide advice on this.

 Under the Act, it is unlawful to discriminate against people at work because of nine areas termed in the legislation as protected characteristics: